 How else would you use sounds in word-play games for children?

-Shop for fun poetry onomatopoeia gear!
+Shop for onomatopoeia books & gear!

 You may also enjoy these poetry articles: